Multiply robust estimation of causal effects under principal ignorability: Proof of the identification results

-Throughout the proofs, we will use $f(\cdot)$ to denote the probability density function for continuous random variables and the probability mass function for discrete random variables.
+Throughout the proofs, we will use $f(\cdot)$ to denote the probability density functions for continuous random variables and the probability mass functions for discrete random variables.
 We will use the law of total expectation repeatedly and will mark the steps with $\LOTE$.
 We will use the following lemma repeatedly, the proof of which is straightforward.

 \begin{lemma} Let $X$ and $Y$ be two random variables with densities $f_{1}(x)$ and $f_{2}(y)$.
 For any function $h(\cdot)$ with $\E\{h(X)\}<\infty$, we have

 \end{lemma}